FireSmart

 • 10247 Sherman Drive (in Copper Hill subdivision)

-“We’re really pleased with the uptake from the community in taking FireSmart action and using the green waste bins,” said Penner.
+“We’re really pleased with the uptake from the community in taking FireSmart action and using the green waste bins,” said Deputy Fire Chief Brent Penner.
 “By making sure there are no contaminants like plastic bags, building materials or debris dumped in the bins, we are able to have the leaves, twigs and branches composted or chipped for use as OgoGrow or other green projects around the community.
 We’ve got signs on the barricades around the bins so people know what can be disposed of in these special Super Save bins arranged for our FireSmart program.”

 By taking steps to reduce fire risks on properties, we are helping change the safety culture of our community and giving our firefighters a better opportunity to defend our homes against wildfire.

-Please note that lumber, pallets and other construction materials are NOT to be included in the FireSmart Green Waste disposal bins provided by LCFD.
+Please note that lumber, pallets and other construction materials are not to be included in the FireSmart Green Waste disposal bins provided by LCFD.
 These type of items contaminate the whole load and make the program unsustainable due to cost and fire department resources needed to clean out the contaminants before the bin is picked up.
 The bin previously placed on Camp Rd near Jack Seaton Park has been removed due to excessive contamination; and there are now 3 bins at Fire Station 71 for your use.

-If you find the green waste bin is full and the door is closed when you arrive to drop off your FireSmart yard waste trimmings, please DO NOT DUMP them in the parking area around the bin.
+If you find the green waste bin is full and the door is closed when you arrive to drop off your FireSmart yard waste trimmings, please do not dump them in the parking area around the bin.
 LCFD is working to have full bins swapped out within 24 hours, so please be patient and come back another day if you find the bin is full and closed.
 Do not put yourself at risk trying to climb over the side of the bin to move things around and get your green waste items into a full bin.

-Please fill your own green waste bin at home first with all the small trimmings; and then load up the bits of your cedars and junipers that you've removed in FireSmarting your property.
-Landscapers, this program is for Lake Country residential property owners only, and not for commercial operations.
-Thanks for helping to make this important program sustainable.
+Please fill your own green waste bin at home first with all the small trimmings and then load up the bits of your cedars and junipers that you've removed in FireSmarting your property.